-A person may enter into an agreement or a sale, and register an international interest in, or a sale of, space assets, in an agency, trust or other representative capacity.
+A person may enter into an agreement or a sale, and register an international interest in, or a sale of, a space asset, in an agency, trust or other representative capacity.
 In such case, that party is entitled to assert rights and interests under the Convention and this Protocol.